bsubei/squad_map_randomizer/README.md

         1x AAS or RAAS layer that must have Helicopters 1x Invasion layer
     }

+    Layers cannot be repeated in the entire rotation (without replacement policy when sampling).
+    A layer cannot be repeated if another layer of the same map was last played three (adjustable) maps ago.

+# Installation
+You will need Python 3.6+ installed.
+Then install required dependencies using `pip install -r requirements.txt`.

 # Usage
 Run `python3 squad_map_randomizer.py --help` for usage.